hhzsmartlab/iowash/04_Evaluation/4_Evaluation.md

 **Phase 3)**
 Some probands react positive on the expiration of the timer, others do not see the notification immediately.

+Claim Feedback in Google Form

+**How did you like the iowash service?**

+The testers liked the service altogether.
+It's a good idea, easy to access and has a concise smartphone interface.
+However, the user interface at the washing machine was criticized.
+With this missing the possibility to start the washing program.
+This is so far only possible via the smartphone.
+If settings have been made via the UI on the washing machine and then the QR code is scanned, the settings made are overwritten.

+**Which Features did you find most useful?**

+**What additional features would you expect?**

+**Which Features did you struggle with?**

+**How could the service be easier to use?**

 ## 4.2 Data-Analysis

 ## 4.3 Conclusions